lkrdev/explore-blending/src/components/Guide/guide.md

 # Explore Blend (alpha)
-This is an early version of a Looker extension that allows end users of looker to
+This is an early version of a Looker extension that allows explore users to blend explores together, choose join paths, and perform custom calculations (custom dimensions, custom measures and table calculations) on top of the result.
+It's an advenced version of merge results that lets an end user do joins on the full explore queries.

+> **Important:**
+>
-> [!NOTE]
+> *use_sql_runner* permission
-> This is a note.
+>
+> There are two important caveats to this Looker extension.
+1. The user using the extension needs to have `use_sql_runner` to perform the blending tasks.
+2. If the user wants to share the blended queries on dashboards or looks, the end users all need the `use_sql_runner` permission.

 ## TODOs